thejamesjolly/TallyNet-IntakeDetection/Reimp_HeydCNN/README.md

 of whether the input is an intake gesture or not, with these probabilities post-processed into detections of intake over the meal.

+Some example pre-trained models from the paper are provided in the `Models` directory.
+Final detections for these example models are provided in `Detections` directory.
+Tuning the threshold used to trigger detections to balance TPR and PPV is necessary, and the range of values used are shown in the `PAPER_RECORD_script_HeydCNN_Eval` script.
+The `Results` directories is empty, but are used to output results from the evaluation script.

 Before running code, be sure to activate `env1` to load all dependencies.

 ## TO TRAIN MODELS